hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 * `tags` - (Optional) A mapping of tags which should be assigned to the Mobile Network Packet Core Control Plane.

-* `version` - (Optional) Specifies the version of the packet core software that is deployed.
+* `software_version` - (Optional) Specifies the version of the packet core software that is deployed.

 ---